shadimanna/dhl-logistic-services-for-woocommerce/pr-dhl-woocommerce/dhlpwoocommerce/README.md

 #DHL Parcel plugin for WooCommerce

-V0.0.1
+V0.2.0

 ## Features

 - Webshop owners can create DHL labels.
 - Customers can view their Track & Trace status on their account page.
-- Customers can select Parcelshop locations to deliver to.
+- Customers can select DHL ServicePoint locations to deliver to.